rykcbaoolNEW/All-Hacks/README.md

 # All-Hacks
-# update everything in blooket hacks brawl is now fixed
+# update 2 everything in blooket hacks cafe is now fixed

 most of these uses browser dev console